stcybrdgs/myPython-refresher/README.md

-A collection of mini Python projects.
+A collection of mini programs exploring Python.